yshmarov/yshmarov.github.io/_posts/2023-04-27-datarangepicker-js-ransack.md

 <script src="https://cdn.jsdelivr.net/gh/alumuko/vanilla-datetimerange-picker@latest/dist/vanilla-datetimerange-picker.js"></script>
 ```

 [vanilla-daterange-picker](https://github.com/alumuko/vanilla-datetimerange-picker) does not exist as an npm package, so there is no straightforward way to import it.

-Here's just some code I tried:
+I tried to copy the code of the DateRangePicker into `app/assets/javascripts/libraries/vanilla-daterange-picker@3-1.js` and import it in application.js:

 ```js
 // app/javascript/application.js